egoist/bili/README.md

 ## Features

-* 🚀 Fast, well it's using Rollup anyways.
+* 🚀 Fast, zero-config by default.
+* 📦 Using Rollup under the hood.
 * 🚗 Automatically transforms JS files using Buble/Babel.
 * 💅 Built-in support for `CSS` `Sass` `Stylus` `Less` `CSS modules`.
 * 🎶 Ridiculously easy to use Rollup plugins if you want.